Sohaibmeo/ai-agent/README.md

 ## 🚀 Overview

 Overcooked AI is a next-generation meal-planning platform powered by coordinated LLM agents and a robust validation pipeline.
-Unlike typical recipe generators, Overcooked AI produces strictly structured, nutritionally accurate, budget-aligned weekly plans tailored to each user’s goals.
+Unlike typical recipe generators, Overcooked AI produces strictly structured, nutritionally accurate, budget-aligned weekly plans tailored to each user’s goals and ties every AI call into the enterprise-grade credit system (see `/current-plan` payment console).

 The platform combines: